 Geology: Dinosaur & Fossil Finds

-Visitors to the Royal Gorge Region have many opportunities to experience dinosaur and other types of fossils.
-View prehistoric tracks, walk discovery trails, search for fossils or visit the Royal Gorge Regional History Museum (located at Sixth Street and Royal Gorge Blvd in Cañon City) to see an outstanding display of fossils, dinosaur bones and a complete Stegosaurus replica skeleton displayed as it was found in the ground in 1992.
+View prehistoric tracks, walk discovery trails, search for fossils (never disturb or remove fossils) or visit the Royal Gorge Regional History Museum to see an outstanding display of fossils, dinosaur bones, and a complete Stegosaurus replica skeleton displayed as it was found in the ground in 1992.

 Garden Park Fossil Area